-Hema Malini Birthday Special: These Rare Photos Of Bollywood's Dream Girl Will Leave You Mesmerized!
+Hema Malini Birthday Special: These Rare Photos Of Bollywood's Dream Girl Will Leave You Mesmerised!

 She is indeed Indian cinema's 'Dream Girl'.
-With her captivating looks, alluring dance moves and impressive acting chops, she continues to be the 'shayar ki gazal' of our hearts even today.
-We are talking about none other than Hema Malini who turns 71 years old today.
+With her captivating looks, alluring dance moves and impressive acting chops, she continues to be the 'shayar ki gazal' of our hearts.
+We are talking about none other than Hema Malini who turns 71 today.

 The one who danced on glass shreds until her feet bled, whipped the baddies and rode horses in the wild, Hema was not your damsel-in-distress on the big screen.
 She worked with some of the biggest names in the film industry and left a solid impression with her powerful performances.
 She could pull off a 'Basanti' as convincingly as a 'Razia Sultan'.

-As the South Indian beauty celebrates her 71st birthday today, we bring you some of her rare pictures which will leave you mesmerized all the way.
+As the South Indian beauty celebrates her 71st birthday today, we bring you some of her rare pictures, which will leave you mesmerised all the way.
 Have a look at them here.

 Wild Tales